 This post may contain affiliate links, which means at no extra cost to you I may make a small commission on products and services purchased through this blog.
 Thank you for supporting A Travellers Footsteps.

-Kelowna is a city on Okanagan Lake in the Okanagan Valley of British Columbia, Canada.
-The Okanagan Valley is well known for its abundance of wineries and outdoor activities.
-I personally loved Kelowna and could easily spend a summer living here.
+Kelowna is a small city found in the Okanagan Valley in British Columbia, Canada.
+The Okanagan Valley is well known for its sunny weather, stunning scenery and views, award-winning wineries, hiking trails, fruit orchards and campsites -perfect for the outdoor types.

 Kelowna offers suitable activities for people of all ages and budgets.